jamesgrams/guystation/README.md

 ### Mupen64Plus (Nintendo 64)
 You may need to change the Video Plugin for Mupen64Plus.
 It defaults to `mupen64plus-video-rice.so`, and I changed it to `mupen64plus-video-glide64.so` to work properly on my machine.
 You can change it in the mupen64 configuration file created after the first time you start Mupen64Plus in `~/.config/mupen64plus/mupen64plus.cfg`.
 * I also had to edit the controller configuration.
 Mupen64Plus is good at autodetecting controllers, but I had to change the Analog Peak, since the analog stick was too sensitive.
 If you do this, be sure to set the "mode" for the controller to 0, so your settings do not get overwritten.
+* You will also want to make sure controllers that you want to recognize as plugged in, are set to plugged in (Settings > Plugins > Input Configure > Check Plugged).
+This can be done in m64py or the config file.
 * This version of Mupen64Plus changes the quit key to F15 rather than Escape (since Escape takes you home) and sets the screenshot key to Ctrl+S by default.
 Changing the screenshot key to "S" in any settings will actually change it to Ctrl+S.
 * Guystation will install M64Py, a frontend for Mupen64Plus, but will not use it due to it having problems with Fullscreen.
 You can still use it to esily configure settings, however.
 It can be opened by running `m64py` in the command line.
 * The best resolution that I have found is 720x576 with aspect set to 2 (stretch).
 This runs in fullscreen, full-speed, with proper sound.
 The aspect ratio is an important factor.
 If it is too high (for me, 1920x1080), games can be very slow, and some games stuggled with sound through HDMI with an aspect ratio of 640x480 in my experience.